Trump's 'Golden Share' in U.S. Steel

 BERAS: What does that mean?

-BAUERLE DANZMAN: It means that what the U.S. government has is kind of extra-special governance rights.
+DANZMAN: It means that what the U.S. government has is kind of extra special governance rights.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.